AmethystCash/AutoSort/README.md

 ### AutoSort in action

-(videos and images of autosort doing autosort)
+(videos and images of autosort doing autosort, coming soon)

 ### Roadmap